-Each year Drexel University College of Medicine (Drexel Med) awards Summer Undergraduate Research Fellowships (SURF) to undergraduate students interested in biomedical research careers.
+Each year Drexel University College of Medicine awards Summer Undergraduate Research Fellowships (SURF) to undergraduate students interested in biomedical research careers.

 The purpose of the SURF program is to provide students with an opportunity to enhance their analytical and technical scientific research skills while earning a stipend to support their participation.
-Research interns are mentored by Drexel Med faculty, who work in various disciplines including biochemistry, molecular and cell biology, neuroscience, microbiology, immunology, pathobiology, pharmacology and physiology.
+Research interns are mentored by College of Medicine faculty, who work in various disciplines including biochemistry, molecular and cell biology, neuroscience, microbiology, immunology, pathobiology, pharmacology and physiology.

-At the end of the summer, students give specific, conference-styled presentations describing their research projects to an audience of Drexel Med faculty and graduate/medical students.
+At the end of the summer, students give specific, conference-styled presentations describing their research projects to an audience of Drexel faculty and graduate/medical students.
 The students will meet periodically with their mentors to prepare and review the content of their oral presentations.
-In addition, the students may return in October to present their research at Discovery 2013 – the annual day of research at Drexel Med.
+In addition, the students may return in October to present their research at Discovery Day, the annual day of research at Drexel University College of Medicine.

 The SURF award includes a $3,000 stipend paid directly to the student during the course of the program.

-The ten-week 2013 SURF program begins June 10 and runs to August 16.
+The ten-week SURF program begins June 9 and runs through August 17.
 SURF students are expected to work 40 hours per week in their assigned laboratory for the duration of the program.

 Letters of Recommendation